snowflakedb/snowflake-connector-net/README.md

 Prerequisites
 -------------

 This project is developed under Visual Studio 2017.
-All other versions of Visual Studio are not supported.
+Earlier versions of Visual Studio are not supported.

 Steps
 -----